dorukarslan/EuRoC_Generator/README.md

 The script performs the following steps:

-Converts the AndroSensor data into a CSV file in appropriate format Extracts timestamps from the sensor data file
+1. Converts the AndroSensor data into a CSV file in appropriate format
+2. Extracts timestamps from the sensor data file
-Splits the video recording into frames based on the extracted timestamps Organizes the timestamp data
+3. Splits the video recording into frames based on the extracted timestamps
+4. Organizes the timestamp data
-Creates the EuRoC MAV dataset using a shell script
+5. Creates the EuRoC MAV dataset using a shell script

 ## Note

 The script assumes that the required dependencies (AndroSensorConverter, frameSplitter, and timestampOrganizer) are located in the 'androsnsor', 'frameSplitter/frameSplitter', and 'timestampOrganizer' directories, respectively.
 The script uses a shell script named 'createDataset.sh' to create the final dataset.
 The shell script must be located in the same directory as the main script.

+I also want to thank Doğukan Terzi for his help and contribution.